oguzhantanrikulu/New-York-Taxi-Data-Analysis-and-Predictive-Modeling/README.md

 # NYtaxi
-# Technical test in Data Science
+# Data Science Tasks with NY Taxi Data
-# Candidate: Oğuzhan Tanrıkulu
+# By Oğuzhan Tanrıkulu

 The goal is to handle various data analysis processes and building data pipelines with New York Taxi Rides data.